codetalker7/codetalker7.github.io/_pages/code.md

 ## Dotfiles

 All dotfiles containing my config can be found at my [dotfiles](https://github.com/codetalker7/dotfiles){:target="\_blank"} repository.
 Feel free to go through it!
-I've included a bunch of (not-so-well-written) instructions on most of the things that I use, but this page describes things in more clearly.
+I use [`yadm`](https://yadm.io/docs/overview){:target="\_blank"} to maintain my configuration, so it should be straightforward to reproduce it.
+My old configuration lives in the `old-dotfiles` branch of the repository.

 ## OS and Desktop Environment